cembsroque/Climate-Food-Forecasting/README.md

 ## Motivation

-As a physics graduate with a strong background in experimental data analysis, I wanted to transition into **data science** by applying my skills to **real-world, globally relevant data**.
+As a physics MSc graduate with a strong background in experimental data analysis, I wanted to transition into **data science** by applying my skills to **real-world, globally relevant data**.
 This project combines:

 - Technical modeling
 - Deep learning